SamuelMoor-Smith/road-segmentation/README.md

 ## Prediction

 To predict the models need to be in the model_checkpoints folder.
-You can download the models that we used for the final prediction from the following links:
+You can download our model checkpoints that we used for the final prediction from polybox:

 UNet++: https://polybox.ethz.ch/index.php/s/ia04RfduAomnGfY